 Nancy Butler, Executive Director

-as worked at RiGHT for 15 years, and as its Executive Director for 12 of those years.
-During her tenure, through the Rio Grande Initiative she has helped more than triple the pace of conservation along the Rio Grande River and its tributaries in Colorado by completing such projects as the Cross Arrow Ranch and the 4UR Ranch.
+has worked at RiGHT for 16 years, and as its Executive Director for 13 of those years.
+During her tenure, through the Rio Grande Initiative she has helped more than quadruple the pace of conservation along the Rio Grande River and its tributaries in Colorado by completing conservation projects on the Cross Arrow, Rainbow Trout, 4UR and numerous other ranches in the area.
 She directs all operations of the land trust, including conservation transactions, project development, fundraising, and office and board management.
-Nancy is a foster parent, has traveled extensively internationally, served in the Peace Corps, battled breast cancer on and off for more than 14 years and has an exceptional track record of meeting fellow Colorado conservationists on high mountain trails!
+Nancy was formerly a foster parent, has traveled extensively internationally, served in the Peace Corps, battled breast cancer on and off for more than 15 years and has an exceptional track record of meeting fellow Colorado conservationists on high mountain trails!

 Allen Law, Conservation Director

 Allen joined the team in the summer of 2015.
 During undergraduate at Allegheny College and law school at Ohio State, he worked in a variety of fields: promoting sustainable economic growth in small rustbelt towns, researching and editing the book "Dream of a Nation," providing legal advice to the Columbus Police Department, and prosecuting misdemeanors in Alaska.
 Allen does most of the land trust's field work, including monitoring our easements and visiting potential new projects.
 When he isn't working, Allen can usually be found outside climbing, hiking, fishing, skiing, or shooting photos.